 In the example above:

-- The ‘EXPENSE-ALLOC’ allocation splits the journal line by G/L Accounts and a percentage of the original amount.
+- The ‘EXPENSE-ALLOC’ allocation splits the original line by G/L Accounts and a percentage of the original amount.

-- The ‘FA-ALLOC’ allocation splits the journal line into two Fixed Asset lines, with different dimensions (not shown), each new line getting 50% of the original amount.
+- The ‘FA-ALLOC’ allocation splits the original line into two Fixed Asset lines with different dimensions, each new line getting 50% of the original amount.

 - The ‘REC-PAYMENT’ allocation creates 2 payment lines: one to Vendor No. 10000 for USD 250, another to Vendor No. 20000 for USD 500.
 Both payments will be from Bank Account ‘CHECKING’.

-When the Journal Allocation Tool is installed, a new ‘Allocate’ button will be available in the following journals:
+When the Journal Allocation Tool is installed, a new ‘Allocate’ button will be available in the following journals and documents:

 - General Journal